 Also Called: Tulsi, Kapoor Tulsi, Temperate Tulsi, Sacred Basil

 Background: Holy basil is the sacred basil for Hindus, and is used in both their cooking and for making medicine.
 The leaves of holy basil were buried with the dead in India to help them get into heaven.

 How to Identify: Holy basil grows with purple stems that are hairy (as opposed to common basil which doesn’t have much hair on the stems).

 Holy basil looks like a smaller version of common basil with more delicate leaves that are light green on top and deep purple underneath.
-It also grows into more of a bush than typical basil plants which naturally grow more upright depending on how the basil is pruned.

 Types: While holy basil is just one of the many varieties of basil itself, there are even a few subcategories of holy basil.

 - Kapoor – Kapoor is the easiest to grow because it does well in so many different climates

 - Rama – Has the most medicinal uses

 - Amrita – Amrita has the highest concentration of rosmarinic acid which is said to help with anxiety.